animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

 A Apache Geode `Cache` can be fully configured using Spring.
-However, Apache Geode’s native XML configuration file, `cache.xml`, is also supported.
+However, Apache Geode's native XML configuration file, `cache.xml`, is also supported.
 For situations where the Apache Geode cache needs to be configured natively, you can provide a reference to the Apache Geode XML configuration file by using the `cache-xml-location` attribute, as